 Measuring Success in Legacy Data Migration

 Are you certain that your legacy data migration project provided anything other than transfer of files between systems?
 Most organizations rejoice that data transfer have been done, yet true success is found in further quantification of business and operational enhancement.
+Three categories of metric tell the real story:

 1. Quality and Adoption Matter Most